student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/RFM_lab.md

 + define customer behaviour segments
 + create some simple views which summarise information per segment/ tier (eg count of customers) or allow a deep dive into customer aggregated information by RFM tiers and segments, or views which enable focus on either R,F or M breakdown of the customer base

-#### Each step below is given a description of what to do and accompanied by a helpful screenshot, which you can use where needed.
+#### Each step below is given a description of what to do and accompanied by a [helpful screenshot in this folder](https://github.com/student-IH-labs-and-stuff/BER-DAFT-MAR21/tree/main/Labs/RFMscreenshots), which you can use where needed.

 ### Steps
 ----